readyready15728/misc/awakemud-notes.md

 * A wrecking yard shack at the Boneyard in West Tacoma sells fly-by-wire sytems and autopilots for aircraft.
 * 'HELP REPAIR' / 'HELP TOW'.
+* Scout |\]Question\[| Yep, VCR for control, RCD for subscribe, need both to rig remotely, but just a datajack lets you "rig" a vehicle you are already inside, for a -1 to TNs for ramming, speeding, flying etc
+* Jellyfish-resistant boats can be bought in Cape Charles, Tidewater.
+* For the Allen and Associates Johnny Gnomonic run, connect in "A Small Room" on the top floor.